amygdala/amygdala.github.io/_posts/2017-10-22-gae_dataflow.md

 ## Summary... and what's next?

-In this post, we've looked at how you can programmatically launch Dataflow pipelines — that read from Datastore — using Cloud Dataflow [job templates](https://cloud.google.com/dataflow/docs/templates/overview), and calling the Dataflow
+In this post, we've looked at how you can programmatically launch Dataflow pipelines — that read from Datastore — using Cloud Dataflow [job templates](https://cloud.google.com/dataflow/docs/templates/overview), and call the Dataflow
 [REST API](https://cloud.google.com/dataflow/docs/reference/rest/#collection-v1b3projectslocationstemplates) from an App Engine app.
 See the example app's [README](https://github.com/amygdala/gae-dataflow/blob/master/job_template_launch/README.md) for more detail on how to configure and run the app yourself.